Skip to main content

 Folklore tells us that during Prohibition in the 1920s, bathtub gin was all the rage.
 Fast forward to 2021, and people are laundering in their tubs.
 With so much time spent at home during the pandemic, many people have looked around and noticed things that need to be tidied, organized or cleaned.
 Laundry stripping—a process that involves soaking it in a bathtub with a mixture of powdered borax, washing soda (sodium carbonate) and powdered laundry detergent—has been making a comeback.
 Mothers who used cloth diapers are probably familiar with the technique, but it has made a resurgence thanks to social media.
 Essentially, laundry stripping is a method of washing that aims to remove detergent residue, fabric softener, minerals from hard water, and body oils that have collected on your laundry over time.
 Since towels and sheets are used daily and washed frequently, they develop residue that dulls or yellows them.
 Soaking laundry in hot water with this solution (¼ cup borax, ¼ cup washing soda, and ½ cup powdered detergent) strips the fabric of this residue.
 This process works best on white sheets and towels; the solution can cause colors to run and damage delicate fabrics.
 After soaking for four to six hours, launder and dry your sheets and towels as you regularly do, but without detergent.

 For textiles with stains, try a spot treatment of a dab of detergent applied directly to the stain then rinsed off after a few hours.
-Seriously stained pieces should be taken to a professional dry cleaner, like the best laundry and dry cleaning in Houston.
+Seriously stained pieces should be taken to a professional dry cleaner.
 As with all items that have been dry cleaned, remove the plastic when you get home.
 The chemicals used in dry cleaning need to be ventilated.
 Store your clean winter blankets and comforters in cotton or muslin bags in a climate-controlled area of the house.
 If your home is prone to pests or insects, toss in a few cedar chips or lavender sachets.
 Plastic storage containers are fine as well; just make sure your items are completely dry before packing away.

 Proper care and storage will ensure a longer life of your favorite winter textiles, as well as provide a satisfying ritual for spring cleaning.
 In fact, a favorite sweater of mine, carefully laundered over the years, was passed down to my younger siblings and then to both my children.
 I have four of those sweaters safely packed away for future grandchildren.